 - Split tasks based on preferences.
 If one of you likes talking to clients, while the other handles behind-the-scenes work, go with it.
 There’s no need to force teamwork on every single task.

-- Set clear goals.
+- Set clear goals for your extra income.
 Write down what you’re both saving for, and check in each week.

 - Share a digital to-do list.
 Use simple apps like Trello or a shared Google Doc so nothing slips through the cracks.